hazelcast/hazelcast-jet/site/docs/tutorials/source-and-sink-builder.md

 Sinks built via `SinkBuilder` don’t participate in the fault tolerance protocol.
 You can’t preserve any internal state if a job fails and gets restarted.
 In a job with snapshotting enabled your sink will still receive every item at least once.
-If the system you’re storing the data into is idempotent (writing the same thing multiple times has the exact same effect as writing in a single time - obviously not the case with our example), this will have the effect of the exactly-once guarantee.
+If you ensure that after the `flushFn` is called all the previous items are persistently stored, your sink provides an at-least-once guarantee.
+If you don't (like our first example without the flushFn), your sink can also miss items.
+If the system you’re storing the data into is idempotent (i.e. writing the same thing multiple times has the exact same effect as writing it a single time - obviously not the case with our example), then your sink will have an exactly-once guarantee.

 ## Source